ephraimduncan/awesome-developer-dictionary/README.md

 - **ecosystem**: a collection of software projects, which are developed and co-evolve in the same environment.
 - **encapsulation**: the bundling of data with the methods that operate on that data.
 - **enum**: a special data type that enables for a variable to be a set of predefined constants.
+- **ES6 (ES2015)**: version 6 of the ECMA Script programming language and adds many more features intended to make large-scale software development easier.
+- **event**: an action or occurrence detected by a program.
+- **event handler**: a function containing program statements that are executed in response to an event.
 - **expression**: a combination of letters, numbers, or symbols used to represent a value of a variable.
 - **extension**: a piece of software extends the capabilities of an appliation and adds extra features to an already working standalone application.
 - **extension(file)**: a three or four-letter abbreviation that signifies the file type.
 Eg: `.js .tsx`